 Traveling around Armenia is easy, it is a small country and we decided to stay in the capital Yerevan and do day trips.
 Yerevan is a cheap, clean, beautiful city with very friendly people.

+There are many things to do in Yerevan, we stayed here for three days and had to see the main city sights.
 Inside the city the main sights we saw were the Republic Square a beautiful square with Soviet era architecture.
 The Blue Mosque is a beautiful 18th century Shia Islamic Mosque worth seeing.
 The Cascades is a massive white stairway up a hillside of central Yerevan.
 Green stretches, fountains and waterfalls decorates the stairway.
 There are many sculptures by Botero and other artists in the nearby park.

 We did some great one day trips from the city to Edzmiadzin, Geghard monastery, the Garni Pagan temple and Sevan Lake respectively.